Invasive species rule – NR 40

 - There are many non-native plants that are invasive in forests, grasslands, wetlands, lakes and rivers.
 They displace native species and disrupt wildlife habitats.

 - Invasive species threaten Wisconsin's traditions, environment and economy in every corner of our lands and waters.

 Why the rule is needed

 Without this rule, different invasive species groups are not treated consistently, making concerted action less likely.
-Federal and state laws provide regulations and resources for early detection and quarantine for invertebrates and disease-causing organisms.
+Federal and state laws provide regulations and resources for the early detection and quarantine of invertebrates and disease-causing organisms.
 State law limits the release of non-native fish and other vertebrates into the wild.

 However, there are very few federal or state laws that relate to non-native plants.
 Local noxious weed ordinances are erratic and often uneven in their implementation.
 This rule allows the department to have more consistent authority and actions between the species groups and to provide one clear, statewide law that is reasonable and feasible.